percona/percona-server-mongodb-operator/source/operator.rst

    * - image
      - string
      - ``percona/percona``-``server``-``mongodb:{{{mongodb44recommended}}}``
-     - The Docker image of `Percona Server for MongoDB <https://www.percona.com/doc/percona-server-for-mongodb/LATEST/index.html>`_ to deploy (actual image names can be found :ref:`in the list of certified images<custom-registry-images>`)
+     - The Docker image of `Percona Distribution for MongoDB <https://www.percona.com/doc/percona-server-for-mongodb/LATEST/index.html>`_ to deploy (actual image names can be found :ref:`in the list of certified images<custom-registry-images>`)

    * - imagePullPolicy
      - string